pexip/os-systemd/docs/ENVIRONMENT.md

   it is either set to `system` or `user` depending on whether the NSS/PAM module is called by systemd in `--system` or `--user` mode.

+* `$SYSTEMD_SUPPORT_DEVICE`, `$SYSTEMD_SUPPORT_MOUNT`, `$SYSTEMD_SUPPORT_SWAP` -
+  can be set to `0` to mark respective unit type as unsupported.
+Generally, having less units saves system resources so these options might be useful for cases where we don't need to track given unit type, e.g. `--user` manager often doesn't need to deal with device or swap units because they are handled by the `--system` manager (PID 1).
+Note that setting certain unit type as unsupported might not prevent loading some units of that type if they are referenced by other units of another supported type.

 * `$SYSTEMD_DEFAULT_MOUNT_RATE_LIMIT_BURST` — can be set to override the mount units burst rate limit for parsing `/proc/self/mountinfo`.
 On a system with few resources but many mounts the rate limit may be hit, which will cause the processing of mount units to stall.
 The burst limit may be adjusted when the default is not appropriate for a given system.
 Defaults to `5`, accepts positive integers.

+* `$SYSTEMD_DEFAULT_MOUNT_RATE_LIMIT_INTERVAL_SEC` — can be set to override the mount units interval rate limit for parsing `/proc/self/mountinfo`.
+Similar to `$SYSTEMD_DEFAULT_MOUNT_RATE_LIMIT_BURST`, the interval limit maybe adjusted when the default is not appropriate for a given system.
+The default value is 1 and the default application time unit is second, and the time unit can beoverriden as usual by specifying it explicitly, see the systemd.time(7) man page.

 `systemd-remount-fs`: